 In response to a decrease in growth following the rapid growth of the 1990's, the development of another 10-year capital plan was not enough.
 In 2010, CCWA developed its first Strategic Master Plan (SMP).
 The change in our operating environment required that the Authority be more efficient and disciplined in not only in its operations, but also in how it prioritized its operating activities and its capital projects or programs.
-By the end of this year, CCWA's 2020 SMP will be complete and serves as the comprehensive guide in continuing to achieve CCWA's vision of Quality Water, Quality Service.
+The 2020 SMP has continued that approach and focuses on improvements to existing facilities that are approach the end of their useful life and also focused on projects that address water quality concerns, using risk-based approaches to asset management and workforce continuity.
 The approach taken to develop the plan prioritizes the operating and capital projects according to CCWA's strategic priorities.
-Additionally, the projects are scheduled based on the priority, predecessor or successor projects, and other schedule requirements and a 10-year cash flow schedule was developed.
-Projects scheduled for FY 2020 - 2021 were incorporated into the budgeting process, and moving forward, this document will continue to support the strategic planning and budgeting process.
+Projects are scheduled based on the priority, predecessor or successor projects, and other schedule requirements and a 10-year cash flow schedule was developed.

-The 2015 SMP identified 145 water, sewer, and stormwater projects that \$665 represent million dollars over 10 years.
-Exhibit 6 shows the projected expenditures over the 10-year planning period for the water and fund.
-Of sewer those projects, \$195 million estimated to be needed for pipeline asset management needs.
+The 2020 SMP identified 100 water, sewer, and stormwater projects that represent \$677.8 million dollars over 10 years.
+Exhibit 8 shows the projected expenditures over the 10-year period.Of planning projects, \$165.5 million is estimated to be needed for sewer pipeline asset management needs.
 Considering the amount and age of CCWA's system, there is significant work to complete.
 CCWA maintains almost 1,500 miles of water distribution lines, 1,100 miles of sewer conveyance pipe, and 500 miles of stormwater pipe.
-As shown in Exhibit 7, our pipes, laid end to end, would span from Miami to Seattle.
+As shown in Exhibit 9, our pipes, laid end to end, would span from Miami to Seattle.

-EXHIBIT 6 2020 SMP, Projected Capital and Operating Expenditures, Water and Sewer
+EXHIBIT 8 2020 SMP, Projected Capital and Operating Expenditures

-EXHIBIT 7 Pipeline Asset Summary
+EXHIBIT 9Pipeline Asset Summary

 Many factors contribute to the lifespan of a pipeline that among other things could include age, material, corrosion, and construction quality.
-As shown in Exhibit 8, looking at age alone, 300 of the 1100 miles of sewer pipe in our system would need to be replaced or rehabilitated.
+As shown in Exhibit 10, looking at age alone, 300 of the 1100 miles of sewer pipe in our system would need to be replaced or rehabilitated.
 As we learn more about our system through continued preventive inspections and other projects discussed in this section, CCWA will be able to develop a better understanding of the long-term renewal and replacement needs.

-Exhibit 9 lists the 20 conveyance system related programs and initiatives that were included in the 10-year master plan.
+Exhibit 11 lists the 13 conveyance system related programs and initiatives that were included in the 10-year master plan.
 The estimated duration is listed and shows that 8 of the projects are planned to continue throughout the 10-year period.
 For example, Project 614, Basin Level Sanitary Sewer Rehabilitation is anticipated to be an ongoing activity over the entire SMP period.
 The need for each of the projects is addressed and validated annually as part of each years' budgeting process.

-The following section shifts the focus from CCWA's long term planning to specific conveyance related activities completed during CCWA's Fiscal Year Beginning 2015 (FYB15).
+The following section shifts the focus from CCWA's long term planning to specific conveyance related activities completed during CCWA's Fiscal Year Beginning 2020 (FYB20).